- Has someone been sending you poison letters or threat letters?

 How can TFEG help you?

-It may be difficult to lodge a police report if you do not have sufficient evidence.
 The Forensic Experts Group can help provide answers to your questions by examining your questioned items (e.g. threat letter, broken lock, electronic devices) for the presence of fingerprint(s).
-If latent fingerprints are found and are of sufficient quality, the comparison of these recovered prints with the suspect’s fingerprints can provide answers to clear your doubts.
-They will also provide more compelling evidence for your case if you decide to make a police report, and to effect an investigation.
+If latent fingerprints are found and are of sufficient quality, recovery of prints may ensue.
+The recovered fingerprints can be useful in your investigations.

 Principle behind fingerprint examination